-A further advantage of the turbine form of jet interrupter is the impossibility of a short circuit taking place in the primary of the coil should the motor inadvertently stop, as under these circumstances the jet automatically ceases and breaks the circuit.
-By varying the number of blades, and also the speed of the motor, it is possible to produce almost any rate of interruption.
-For high frequency work a rapid interruption of the primary coil is essential, and for this particular class of work the jet interrupter has a distinct advantage over all other forms.
+By varying the number of blades, and also the speed of the motor, it is possible to produce practically any rate of interruptions which is required.
+For high frequency work a rapid interruption of the primary current is essential, and for this particular class of work the jet interrupter has a distinct advantage over other types, as it is possible to obtain as many as four interruptions per revolution of the motor, whereas with other forms sometimes two, and as a rule only one, interruption is possible.